httprunner/httprunner/docs/quickstart.md

         - {"check": "content.success", "comparator": "eq", "expected": true}
 ```

-As you see, we import public `Python` modules and variables in `config` block.
-Also, we can set `base_url` in `config` block, thereby we can only specify relative path in each API request url.
+As you see, we define variables in `config` block.
+Also, we can set `base_url` in `config` block, thereby we can specify relative path in each API request url.
 Besides, we can also set common fields in `config` `request`, such as `device_sn` in headers.

 Until now, the test cases are finished and each detail is handled properly.